 Eden Prairie, Minnesota, USA

-Cynthia Bailey Manns is an experienced spiritual director with a background in social work, human development, spirituality, and spiritual development.
+Cynthia Bailey Manns is an experienced spiritual director and supervisor with a background in social work, human development, spirituality, and spiritual development.

 Eric Massanari, M. Div., 2021